 Ohio likes to call itself “the heart of it all,” and that’s not just because of its shape.
 The Midwestern state truly is a cross-section of the entire United States.
 It has rolling hills of farmland, booming metropolis cities, plenty of all-American suburban neighborhoods, and everything in between.
 There’s a reason why it’s the ultimate swing state; Ohio has all walks of life within its borders, and that makes for a fascinating and diverse food personality.
-To celebrate the vast landscape of Ohio, we rounded up 27 of the Buckeye State’s finest foods and fairs as part of our first-annual guide to the best food and drink in every state.
+To celebrate the vast landscape of Ohio, we rounded up 27 of the Buckeye State’s finest foods and fairs as part of our second-annual guide to the best food and drink in every state.

 Cleveland is the state’s true culinary hotspot.
 Once dubbed “the mistake on the lake,” Cleveland has seen a resurgence in recent years not only thanks to its sports dominance but because a few prominent chefs (such as Michael Symon) have taken a chance on the city.
 That’s led to a few phenomenal eateries in the Cle, such as Mexican hotspot Barrio, the high-end steakhouse Red, and the classic cocktail bar The Velvet Tango Room.